aviaswal77/NanoVector/README.md

-# 🐞 nanovector: Efficient Vector Database with NumPy
+# 🐞 NanoVector: Efficient Vector Database with NumPy

-nanovector is a lightweight, NumPy-powered vector database.
+NanoVector is a lightweight, NumPy-powered vector database.
 It simplifies vector data storage and retrieval, making it perfect for embeddings and high-dimensional data. gt

-## 🙋‍♀️ Why nanovector?
+## 🙋‍♀️ Why NanoVector?

-**Vector databases**, like nanovector, are essential for:
+**Vector databases**, like NanoVector, are essential for:

 1. **High-Dimensional Data:** Storing complex, multi-dimensional vectors efficiently.